harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-io-stress.md

 ---

 ## Introduction
-- This experiment causes disk stress on the application pod.
-The experiment aims to verify the resiliency of applications that share this disk resource for ephemeral or persistent storage purposes.
+- This fault causes disk stress on the application pod.
+It aims to verify the resiliency of applications that share this disk resource for ephemeral or persistent storage purposes.

 :::tip Fault execution flow chart
 ![Pod IO Stress](./static/images/pod-stress.png)